 - 1. Existing Conditions: The existing stormwater conditions will be studied and described in the DEIS.
 A pre-development investigative analysis will be performed at the site during the wet season, when soils are free of snow and not frozen.
 Deep-test holes will be excavated throughout the site, and a series of percolation tests will be performed until a constant rate of percolation is achieved.
-A complete study will be conducted of surface water quality and quantity impacts on receiving wetlands, streams, ponds, and the 100-year floodplain within the watershed of which the subject area is a part.
+A complete study will be conducted of surface and subsurface water quality and quantity impacts on receiving wetlands, streams, ponds, and the 100-year floodplain within the watershed of which the subject area is a part.
 All data, logs and percolation sheets will be included in the DEIS.
 Known and documented drainage problems on surrounding properties shall be described.
 The on-site underground fuel tanks shall be addressed. - 2.
-Potential Impact: The potential impact following the introduction of new impervious surfaces (among other things), will be outlined and discussed in The stormwater management system will be described, including the description and location of any applicable detention basin(s), catch basins and drainage configurations.
-The project site will be modeled for the peak rates of runoff and volumes of runoff for the 1-, 10-, and 100year Type III - 24-hour storm events in both the Pre- and Post-Developed Conditions.
+Potential Impact: The potential impact following the introduction of new impervious surfaces (among other things), will be outlined and discussed in the DEIS.
+The stormwater management system will be described, including the description and location of any applicable detention basin(s), catch basins and drainage configurations.
+The project site will be modeled for the peak rates of runoff and volumes of runoff for the 1-, 10-, and 100-year Type III - 24-hour storm events in both the Pre- and Post-Developed Conditions.
 Pre- and post-developed watershed maps will be included in the DEIS.
-This project will be required to conform to the new/proposed 100-year flood plain standards, rather than those that will potentially become outdated in the near future.
-A complete phosphorous, nitrate, nitrite and ammonia loading study will be prepared in accordance with the requirements of the New York City Department of Environmental Protection (NYCDEP).
 The potential short and long-term impact of runoff carrying fertilizers, pesticides, herbicides, fungicides, and other chemicals from lawns, roadways, other impervious surfaces, and sedimentation will also be included.
 The potential impact of failed erosion, sedimentation, and stormwater control waters during construction activities and post completion should also be assessed.
+The potential impact to groundwater on the site resulting from past activities, and/or from the demolition and construction associated with the Preferred Project, shall be addressed.
 Lack of adverse impact upon neighboring properties shall be demonstrated through the design of stormwater management facilities and practices which are entirely compliant with NYSDEC regulations.
 The potential impacts relating to the on-site underground fuel tanks shall be addressed.

-Mitigation: A Storm Water Pollution Prevention Plan (SWPPP) will be provided in the DEIS, including a stormwater analysis will be developed utilizing the Soil Conservation Service (SCS) TR-20 methodologies (HydroCad) to assist with the drainage analysis and design of the mitigating practices.
+3. Mitigation: A Storm Water Pollution Prevention Plan (SWPP) which complies with the NYSDEC SPDES General Permit No. GP-0-15-002 for Stormwater Discharges from Construction Activity will be provided in the DEIS to assist with the drainage analysis and design of the mitigating practices.
 All peak rates of runoff in the developed condition will be less than those in the pre-developed condition.
 Detention basins will only be constructed outside of existing wetlands.
 Any needed mitigation regarding the on-site underground fuel tanks shall be addressed.